 Pooja Shah, MD

 At the Farrell Community Health Center, we offer a full-spectrum teaching clinic dedicated to musculoskeletal issues, acute pain and chronic pain syndromes, and sports medicine injuries.
 Residents can expect to be immersed in musculoskeletal care for all age groups and will be trained in evidence-based methods of evaluation and treatment of common musculoskeletal and rheumatologic conditions.
 We will focus on improving procedural skills by offering our patients pain-relieving interventions, such as corticosteroid joint injections and trigger point injections.
 Furthermore, we value a holistic view of the musculoskeletal system of the body, as we believe all facets of the mind and body can influence pain and daily function.
 Frequently, we will incorporate integrative approaches into our patient's visits and post-visit care.
-We are currently in the process of developing an OMT (osteopathic manipulative treatment) clinic and curriculum where MD and DO residents will get exposure and training in providing manipulative treatment to patients with musculoskeletal pain.
+We have also started an OMT (osteopathic manipulative treatment) session and curriculum where MD and DO residents receive exposure and training in providing manipulative treatment to patients with musculoskeletal pain.

 Pooja Shah, MD, and Juliana Berenyi, DO